mahlenmorris/VCVRack/README.md

 ### Bypass Behavior
 When the module is bypassed, all OUTn ports are set to zero volts.

-### Known Bugs
-* If you open a new BASICally module and the first thing you type is a comment (good for you, starting your code with a comment), VCV Rack crashes.
-Also happens if you load a patch where the code is just  comments.

-* * **Workaround**: Type anything that would compile (e.g., "f=1"),
-and then erase it and write the comment.
-A fix is forthcoming.
-* *Sometimes* when you duplicate a BASICally module, it doesn't duplicate the text color correctly.
-** **Workaround**: Set correct text color in the menu.
-A fix is forthcoming.

 ### Related Modules
 * Frank Buss's
 [Formula](https://library.vcvrack.com/FrankBuss/Formula).